CraftyDH/CraftyOS-Blog/content/posts/multitasking/index.md

     // This loop should never return
     while let Some(scancode) = scancodes.next().await {
+        // Process the next scancode
         if let Ok(Some(key_event)) = keyboard.add_byte(scancode) {
-            if let Some(key) = keyboard.process_keyevent(key_event) {
+            // If there is a new key available if let Some(key) = keyboard.process_keyevent(key_event) {
-                match key {
+                // Print out the key to the screen match key {
                     DecodedKey::Unicode(character) => print!("{}", character),
                     DecodedKey::RawKey(key) => print!("{:?}", key),